yjjjj/mgear5/README.md

 # mgear 5
 mGear v.5.x.x

+**This version eliminates all PyMEL dependencies, ensuring mGear remains future-proof for upcoming Maya versions.**

 mGear is a framework for Autodesk Maya. mGear provides a set of convenient modules, tools and c++ solvers to streamline the development of rigging and animation tools.